 An often under-reported fact is that a sizeable majority of cats and dogs in the United States are suffering from some manner of dental disease because they do not receive the oral hygiene care they need to keep their teeth and gums healthy.

-At our La Mesa animal hospital, we provide complete dental care for your pet, with services ranging from routine cleanings to X-rays and advanced surgeries.
+At our La Mesa animal hospital, we provide complete cat & dog dental care, with services ranging from routine cleanings to X-rays and advanced surgeries.

 We understand that finding out that your pet needs dental surgery can be overwhelming.
 We strive to make this process as stress-free as possible, for you and for your pet.

 It is our promise that we'll break down each step of the process to you in detail before any procedure, including preparation and post-operative care requirements.
 Rest assured that we'll do everything we can to ensure your pet's experience with us is comfortable and easy.

 We offer jaw fracture repair surgeries, tooth extractions, and gum disease treatment for dogs and cats.

 Much like your annual checkup at the dentist, your dog or cat should come in for a dental examination at least once a year.
 Pets who are more prone to dental problems than others may need to see us more often.

 Rancho Village Veterinary Hospital can assess, diagnose and treat dental health problems in cats and dogs.